RIDAGOP-IDS-Toolkit/ridagop-ids-toolkit-docs/docs/technical_overview.md

 path.
 Note that if the prefix_path starts with a `/` it will be resolved relative to the domain of the page, otherwise it will be resolved relative to the path of the process-page.

+Read here full details of the [process schema](/schemas/process-page).

 ## Process

 A process defines a set of __services__, which describe how the user can interact with external services.

-A service, which has a bridge defines a set of activities and ui-elements that can be used to interact with the service.
+A service, which has a bridge defines a set of __activities__ and ui-elements that can be used to interact with the service.
 Next to the services the process can also define a `common` object, activities and ui-elements.
 This is particular useful, when activities, need to call other activities from other services (in subActivities).